The Emergence of Measured Geometry in Self-Gravitating Systems: Central Configurations and Spatial Inhomogeneity in Particle Separations

 Historically, central configurations have been studied primarily for their dynamical significance in celestial mechanics, including their role in total-collision solutions, Lagrange equilibria and the qualitative organization of phase space \cite{saari_cc}.
 However, beyond their dynamical utility, central configurations provide a uniquely controlled setting in which the intrinsic spatial organization of self-gravitating systems can be examined independently of time evolution.
 Since CCs are equilibria in shape space---the space of configurations modulo translations, rotations and dilatations---they allow one to isolate purely geometric features induced by gravity from transient dynamical effects.

 Our numerical investigations of three-dimensional central configurations with equal masses reveal a systematic and robust spatial inhomogeneity in particle separations.
 In particular, the distribution of nearest-neighbor (NN) distances exhibits a clear dependence on the radial position of particles relative to the center of mass.
 Particles located closer to the center are surrounded by significantly shorter nearest-neighbor separations, whereas particles at larger radii exhibit larger typical separations.
 This radial gradient persists across a wide range of particle numbers and numerical realizations, indicating that it is not a finite-size artifact but an intrinsic property of gravitational equilibrium configurations.
+All numerical results presented in this section correspond to such stationary shape-space equilibria, so time evolution does not affect the reported nearest-neighbour statistics.

 Figures~\ref{fig2}--\ref{fig5} depict a three-dimensional 1000-particle CC with variety above the absolute minimum of $V$, given by Fig.~\ref{fig1}.
 In Fig.~\ref{fig3}, we color-code particles by their NN separation and in Fig.~\ref{fig4} we plot the NN spacing as a function of the radial distance from the center of mass.
 Finally, in Fig.~\ref{fig5} we visualize the formation of filaments in the CC above the absolute minimum of $V$.
 These simulations agree with the results presented in \cite{paper1}.
+For equal-mass $N=1000$ central configurations, the absolute minimum of the variety is $V_{\text{min}} = 0.457916$.
+This value corresponds to the most uniform (least clustered) distribution we have found.
+The configuration analyzed here has variety $V = 0.465304$, i.e., roughly $1.5\%$ above the absolute minimum $V_{\text{min}}=0.457916$.

 In the color-coded plot (Fig.~\ref{fig3}), where darker colors correspond to shorter distances to the nearest-neighbor, the predominance of green points indicates that most particles maintain an intermediate separation, while the presence of both blue and orange points suggests localized regions of closer and farther spacing, respectively.